Know the Laws: Washington

 * R.C.W. § 26.09.191(3)

-back to topCan a non-parent file for primary residential care of the child?
+back to topCan a non-parent file for custody of a child?

 Maybe.
 In Washington state, a non-parent can file a non-parental custody action in the county where the child is a permanent resident or where the child is found, but only if: